elebumm/elebumm.github.io/_tours/southboundhalf.md

     - signature
 ---

-Explore the south route into Lambton County along the picturesque coast of Lake Huron.
-Sample wines from local wineries and visit local attractions such as Forest Glen Herb Farm.
+Explore Lambton Shores along the picturesque coast of Lake Huron.
+Sample wines, ciders, beer and more in this new and upcoming region.

 Choose 3 of the following:
 <p class="list no-padding">